-- Take your medications the morning of your procedure as instructed by your doctor.
+- Take only the medications your healthcare provider told you to take the morning of your procedure.
 Take them with a few sips of water.

-- Do not apply cream or petroleum jelly (Vaseline®).
+- Don’t apply cream or petroleum jelly (Vaseline®).
 You can use deodorant and light moisturizers.

 - Remove any jewelry, including body piercings.

 - Leave all valuables, such as credit cards and jewelry, at home.

 - If you wear contact lenses, wear your glasses instead, if possible.
 If you don’t have glasses, bring a case for your contacts.

 - A list of the medications you take at home.

 - Medications for breathing problems (such as inhalers), medications for chest pain, or both.